Filtration Games and Potentially Projective Modules: Introduction

 \begin{theorem} Assume the stationary reflection principle $\text{RP}_{\text{internal}}$.
 Assume $R$ is a ring of size at most $\aleph_1$.
 Then for any ``quotient-hereditary"\footnote{See Definition \ref{def_QuotHered} for the meaning of ``$\mathcal{C}$ is quotient-hereditary".} collection $\mathcal{C}$ of countably-presented $R$-modules, the $\mathcal{C}$-Filtration Game of length $\omega_1$ on any $R$-module is determined.

-In particular,\footnote{See Lemma \ref{lem_HeredRingQuotHered} for why this is a special instance of the first part of the theorem.} if $R$ is a hereditary ring of size at most $\aleph_1$, Projective Filtration Games and Free Filtration Games of length $\omega_1$ (on $R$-modules) are always determined. \end{theorem}
+In particular,\footnote{See Lemma \ref{lem_HeredRingQuotHered} for why this is a special instance of the first part of the theorem.} if $R$ is a hereditary ring of size at most $\aleph_1$ and either $\mathcal{C}=\{ R \}$ or $\mathcal{C}=$ the collection of countably-generated projective modules,\footnote{For projective modules, countably-generated and countably-presented are equivalent (Section \ref{sec_Prelims}).} then $\mathcal{C}$-Filtration Games of length $\omega_1$ are always determined. \end{theorem}

-We also show in Section \ref{SubSec_DB_EF} that determinacy of Filtration Games of length $\omega_1$ (which are played on a single module) implies the determinacy of certain Ehrenfeucht-Fra\"iss\'{e} games of length $\omega_1$ (which are played on pairs of modules).
-In particular, the conclusion of Theorem \ref{thm_Cox_MM_Det} implies the conclusion of Theorem \ref{thm_MeklerEtAl}.\footnote{Moreover, our assumption of $\text{RP}_{\text{internal}}$ is weaker than the assumption used in \cite{MR1191613}.
-The assumption used in Theorem 10 of \cite{MR1191613} was that every structure has an $L_{\omega_1,\omega_1}(aa)$-elementary substructure of size at most $\aleph_1$, where $L_{\omega_1,\omega_1}(aa)$ is an infinitary version of stationary logic.
-That kind of reflection for $L_{\omega_1,\omega_1}(aa)$ implies both the Continuum Hypothesis and the Diagonal Reflection Principle (DRP) from \cite{DRP}.
-But the Continuum Hypothesis is incompatible with Martin's Maximum, and DRP does not follow from Martin's Maximum (see Cox-Sakai~\cite{Cox_Sakai_DRP}).}
+If $\mathcal{C}$ is the collection of countably-generated projective modules, we often refer to the $\mathcal{C}$-filtration games as \textbf{Projective Filtration Games}, since (by Kaplansky~\cite{MR0100017}) the class of projective modules is exactly the class of $\mathcal{C}$-filtered modules.
+Similarly, if $\mathcal{C}=\{ R \}$, we often refer to the $\mathcal{C}$-filtration games as \textbf{Free Filtration Games}.

 Winning strategies for \emph{Duplicator} in Ehrenfeucht-Fra\"iss\'{e} games are closely related to the notion of \emph{potential isomorphisms} (i.e., isomorphisms introduced by forcing); this was first investigated in Nadel-Stavi~\cite{MR462942}.
 This connection shows up in Filtration Games too; e.g., Player 2 has a winning strategy in the Projective Filtration Game of length $\omega_1$ on $M$ if and only if $M$ is \textbf{$\boldsymbol{\sigma}$-closed potentially projective}, meaning that $M$ is projective in some $\sigma$-closed forcing extension of the universe.
+This is discussed in Section \ref{sec_FiltGameDef}.